Death Classification: Line of Duty Death

 On June 28, 1954, Anedeo used a gun to escape from officers who were escorting him from the Cook County Court House back to the jail.
 His girlfriend, Mrs. Dolores Marcus, age 24 and her brother Leonard Del Genio, age 18, were later arrested for smuggling a gun to Amedeo in court which he used in his escape.
 She was convicted and sentenced 2 to 3 years in prison.
 He was convicted and sentenced to 1 to 3 years in prison.
 He was in jail for burglary.

-Detective Charles Patrick Annerino, born March 17, 1924, received his Probationary Appointment to the Chicago Police Department in 1946.
+Detective Charles Patrick Annerino, born March 17, 1924, received his Probationary Appointment to the Chicago Police Department on May 6, 1946.

 During Detective Annerino’s eight years with the Chicago Police Department he had shot and killed three robbers and wounded four others in gunfights.
-Detective Annerino was promoted to Detective two months prior to his death.
+Detective Annerino was promoted to the rank of Detective two months prior to his death.

 Detective Annerino served in the U.S. Navy, was a veteran of World War II and he was Honorably Discharged.
 He was also a member of the Illinois Policemen’s Benevolent & Welfare Association and the St. Jude Police League.
 He was survived by his wife, Rose (nee Mozzotil); children, Charles Patrick, III and Theresa; parents: Charles Patrick, Sr. and Katherine (nee Fineberg) and siblings: August, Corinne and Eleanor.